 We will tell you if we may require your consent to use the information for specified purposes.

 We collect information directly from you as requested by our signup process online or over the phone and contact forms you may complete.
-For example, we collect the following to assist us in setting up your account and to verify who we are dealing with:
+For example, we collect the following to assist us in setting up your account and to verify who we are dealing with (which may include collecting information about a landlord where they become our customer for the period where there is no tenant responsible for the supply to the premises):

 Information about your property’s characteristics (for example its age, number of bedrooms) if you have requested energy efficiency advice or want to compare your energy usage with other properties similar to yours.